microsoft/jacdac/services/wifi.md

 When networks are exhausted, the scan is performed again and the connection process restarts.

 Updating networks (setting password, priorties, forgetting) does not trigger an automatic reconnect.

+## Captive portals

+If the Wifi is not able to join an AP because it needs to receive a password, it may decide to enter a mode where it waits for user input.
+Typical example of this mode would be a captive portal or waiting for a BLE interaction.
+In that situation, the `status_code` should set to `WaitingForInput`.

 ## Commands